silcam/dulu/README.md

 If you just want to run the tests, you can after a few more steps.
 The test database does not need to be seeded.

-1. In `secrets.yml`, add Rails.application.secrets.gmail_username, set to something fake.
+1. In `secrets.yml`, add Rails.application.secrets.smtp_username, set to something fake. (previously gmail_username,
+   which is deprecated)

 1. Run tests.